SoMuchToGrok/email-sieves/README.md

 - Think carefully about the execution chain.
 Use stops when warranted.
 - Use subject header parsing with caution, but don't be afraid.
 It's an immensely powerful routing mechanism.
 - IMAP uses [modified UTF-7](https://tools.ietf.org/html/rfc5228#section-2.1).
 Ensure folder and label names are in the [US-ASCII](https://www.charset.org/charsets/us-ascii) range.
+- You can only test so much before going to "prod".
+Ensure sieves handling ~critical emails explicitly check for _and_ resolve unintended states, such as expirations.

 ## Useful Links